tonioloewald/bindinator.js/docs/react.md

 You could, of course, encapsulate the list as a sub-component in `b8r` too.

 (Realistically, why would you do this?
 You wouldn't.
-It maybe makes sense in the React version because you don't end up re-rendering the list every time you type a keystroke in the input field.)
+It maybe makes sense in the React version because by doing this you don't end up re-rendering the list every time you type a keystroke in the input field.)

 Because `b8r` doesn't provide tooling to allow inline subcomponents (I've never felt a need), you'd need to break out a new file or use `b8r`'s slightly ungainly syntax